sglim2/run_jupyter_under_aws/README.md

 ```bash
 git clone https://github.org/............
 ```
-and run the notebook, making sure to set the notebook to listen on all ports (the security group you set up eariler will actually limit the IP addresses allowed to connect to only your current IP).
+and run the notebook, making sure to set the notebook to listen on all IP ranges (the security group you set up eariler will actually limit the IP addresses allowed to connect to only your current IP).
 ```bash
 jupyter notebook Notebook_1/Embedding\ Notebook\ 1.ipynb --ip='*'
 ```
+Alternaively, you could limit access to your own IP address, for an added layer of security - just replace '\*' in the above line with the IP address of your local machine.

 # Accessing the Notebook